Keyboard shortcuts

 This guide covers how to write tests for Aura protocols using the testing infrastructure.
 It includes unit testing, integration testing, property-based testing, conformance testing, and runtime harness validation.

 For infrastructure details, see Test Infrastructure Reference.
+For the deterministic shared-flow design rules, see User Flow Harness.

 1. Core Philosophy